 Here’s what you get with Lonely Planet Beijing:

-- 288 Detailed Pages: filled with maps, color photos, and more.
+- 288 Detailed Pages: The guide is filled with maps, color photos, and more.

-- 3D Illustrations: to help you better visualize the places you’ll visit
+- 3D Illustrations: Illustrations to help you better visualize the places you’ll visit.

-- City Walks: to give you the best experience in Beijing (such as the Hutong Walk!)
+- City Walks: Curated walks to give you the best experience in Beijing (such as the Hutong Walk!)

 And like I said earlier, it’s convenient to just download it onto your tablet computer in just minutes.
 If you want to spend extended time in Beijing, you can’t go wrong with the Lonely Planet Beijing travel guide.

 I love DK’s travel guides because of their design.
 It is aesthetically pleasing and practically very easy to use.
-Want to know about Tiananmen?
-They give you the top 10 things worth checking out while you’re there.
+Their 3D illustrations are some of the best in the business and their maps are intuitive, even for the map-illiterate.

-Here’s what you get with DK’s Top 10 Beijing city guide:
+Here’s what you get with the DK Eyewitness: Beijing & Shanghai:

-- 128 Pages: full of colorful photos and maps
+- 236 Pages: The guide is full of 500+ colorful photos including destination/transportation maps.

 Fodor’s Beijing Travel Guide